 Street Food (S1-3)

 A recent series from the minds behind Chef’s Table, Street Food focuses on an entirely different form of catering than fine dining.
 No prizes for guessing what that might be!

 The second and third seasons, focusing on Latin America and the USA, are now available too.

-Assuming you’re not sick and tired of ogling the breathtaking beauty of the natural world by now, Netflix’s own Our Planet is here to enchant your eyeballs with more utterly amazing footage of animals, plants and biomes narrated, of course, by Sir David Attenborough.
+We’re assuming you’re not sick and tired of ogling the breathtaking beauty of the natural world by now.
+Netflix’s own Our Planet is here to enchant your eyeballs with more utterly amazing footage of animals, plants and biomes.
+Narrated, of course, by Sir David Attenborough.

-With its forceful eco-minded approach, Our Planet‘s purpose seems to be to raise awareness of the fragility of the planet’s ecosystem and the effect human activity has had and is having on it.
-While you could make the argument that viewers know all this already – polling evidence suggests that the vast majority of people accept that climate change is man-made, and want to arrest and reverse it – perhaps they don’t quite understand the scale of damage and the alarming rate at which it’s occurring.
+With its forceful eco-minded approach, Our Planet‘s purpose seems to be to raise awareness of the fragility of the planet’s ecosystem.
+And the effect human activity has had and is having on it.
+While you could make the argument that viewers know all this already, perhaps they don’t quite understand the scale of damage and the alarming rate at which it’s occurring.
+Polling evidence suggests that the vast majority of people accept that climate change is man-made, and want to arrest and reverse it.
 Watch this to see the incredible diversity and beauty that’s at stake if governments keep sitting on their hands.